kennethlarotyamat/kennethlarotyamat.github.io/media/text/indexTranslationsReadme.md

+Getting the Readme iFrame and Document Title swap to work is complete, the next stage in this project is to pick 4 authors to translate.

+I'll pick four authors to translate from English to Spanish, and 4 authors to translate from Spanish to English.

+...

 This is awesome! it actually works, the title and the document change when clicked!
 I'm going to come back around to this and continue to work on it later.